MakaelaRM/Music-Data-Analyzer-CLI/README.md

 ### About The Project

 This project is an interactive Command-Line Interface (CLI) built in Java for analyzing song and user data from CSV files.
 It provides a user-friendly, menu-driven system to perform various data manipulations and generate insightful statistics without needing to run separate commands for each task.
-This was developed as a semester-long project for my CS214 class.
+This was developed as a semester-long project for my Software Development class (CS214).

 ### Preview
 ```